Restoring a Table to a Specified Point in Time

 - On the Instance Management page, click the target DB instance.

 - Choose Backups & Restorations in the navigation pane on the left.
-On the Full Backups page, choose More > Restore Table above the DB instance list.
-Alternatively, on the Binlog Backups page, click Restore Table above the DB instance list.
+On the Full Backups page, choose More > Restore Table above the backup list.
+Alternatively, on the Binlog Backups page, click Restore Table above the backup list.

 - Set the restoration date, time range, time point, and tables to be restored, and click Next: Confirm.